 - Ensure a physical site once a month for 8 hours for visual checks and photos

-If a lift went into fault and the people counter exceeded a given value and the time of day was within peak period, and SMS and email was sent directly to the Lift company and to us.
+If a lift went into fault and the people counter exceeded a given value and the time of day was within a peak period, SMS and email was sent directly to the Lift company and to us.

-this meant we could call the Lift company, they knew about it and may have a technician in the area, they also knew the situation was urgent at it came from the system directly.
+This meant we could call the Lift company; they knew about it and may have a technician in the area; they also knew the situation was urgent at it came from the system directly.

 This scan was logged for regular review.
 The landlord had access to this review directly to our “Asset Management System” via their own password.

-A successful, yet basic, Integration of Building Services which netted a return of investment of more than $100,000 per year moving forward.
+A successful, yet basic, Integration of Building Services, which netted a return of investment of more than $100,000 per year moving forward.

 We are currently discussing and investigating the following energy and monitoring opportunities: